MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 - Configure [Azure Service Health to send alerts](/azure/service-health/resource-health-alert-monitor-guide) for service issues, planned maintenance, and other events that could impact Azure VMware Solution and other services.
 These notifications are sent to Action Groups, which can be used to send email, SMS, push notifications, and voice calls to addresses of your choice.
 Actions can also trigger Azure and third-party systems, including Azure Functions, Logic Apps, Automation Runbooks, Event Hubs, and Webhooks.
 - Monitor baseline performance of Azure VMware Solution infrastructure through [Azure Monitor Metrics](/azure/azure-vmware/configure-alerts-for-azure-vmware-solution#supported-metrics-and-activities).
 These metrics can be queried and filtered from the Azure portal, queried via REST API, or directed to Log Analytics, Azure Storage, Event Hubs, or [Partner Integrations](/azure/azure-monitor/partners).
-- Configure the following [alerts in Azure Monitor](/azure/azure-monitor/alerts/alerts-overview) to provide warnings if the cluster nears threshhold values for disk, CPU, or RAM usage:
+- Configure the following [alerts in Azure Monitor](/azure/azure-monitor/alerts/alerts-overview) to provide warnings if the cluster nears dangerous values for disk, CPU, or RAM usage:

     | Metric                                    | Alert         |
     |-------------------------------------------|---------------|